 How to Set External Boundaries

-Boundaries help us navigate in the world as we negotiate between our internal cells with relationships in the external world.
+Boundaries help us navigate in the world as we negotiate between our internal self and the external world.
 Boundaries, both internal and external, work best when we’ve mindfully considered them through internal introspection and, if appropriate, psychotherapy.
-With care and mindfulness to respecting the boundaries of ourselves and others, we increase the potential that we can move through life with more satisfying relationships and less disruptive conflicts with others.
+With care and mindfulness to respecting the boundaries of ourselves and others, we increase the potential to move through life with more satisfying relationships and less disruptive conflicts with others.

 Image with a white background.
 The top of the image has a cloud-like header with the title “Boundaries are internal & external” inside.